-- Choosing Your Child’s Outfit For Picture Day
+- Choosing Your Child’s School Picture Day Outfit

 - Taking the Photo: Things to Remember

 The pictures taken during school photo day are usually used in school IDs, yearbook photos, and can be purchased for personal use in a variety of formats and sizes.
-For additional information, see the School Picture Day informational video below.
+Additionally, school picture day photos can be used as photo gifts to friends, grandparents, and other relatives so that everyone can cherish your little ones’ milestones!
+For more information, see the School Picture Day informational video below.

 Getting Ready for Picture Day:

 School Picture Day usually occurs either once in the Fall, or twice a year during both the start of the Fall and Spring terms.
 Sports, clubs, or other school organizations may also schedule additional Picture Days.
-Graduating seniors sometimes also receive an additional opportunity to take commencement or graduation photos.
+Graduating seniors sometimes also receive an additional opportunity to take commencement or graduation photos for grad announcements.